HASEEB-98/p5js-JavaScript-Projects/README.md

 ### Webcam Piano:
 Utilizing the webcam, this project displays movement on screen in a color pattern, potentially resembling piano keys or other interactive elements.

+## About the Author

+All these projects were developed by Abdul Haseeb.
+For any inquiries or feedback, please feel free to contact me via ahaseeb11.98@gmail.com